MicrosoftDocs/cpp-docs/docs/windows/editable-file-types-for-resources.md

 |.dll|Dynamic-link library files.
 Can only be edited on Windows 2000 and later operating systems.|
 |.bmp, .ico, .dib, and .cur|Bitmap, icon, toolbar and cursor files.|

- For information on adding resources to managed projects, please see [Resources in Applications](http://msdn.microsoft.com/Library/8ad495d4-2941-40cf-bf64-e82e85825890) in the *.NET Framework Developer's Guide.* For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties, see [Walkthrough: Using Resources for Localization with ASP.NET](http://msdn.microsoft.com/Library/bb4e5b44-e2b0-48ab-bbe9-609fb33900b6).

 ## Requirements
  Win32